snlpatel001213/waves-documentation/en/ride/structures/common-structures/write-set.md

 # WriteSet

-structure of a list of data records of an [account data storage](/blockchain/account-data storage.md).
+Structure of a list of data records of an [account data storage](/blockchain/account-data storage.md).

 ## Constructor